 Symbian OS uses a hierarchical directory structure to organize files.
 For example:

-There are four main parts to the structure:
+Are four main parts to structure:

 - the drive; it is always at the top of the hierarchy, and is represented by a drive letter and a colon.